No file uploadsNo tracking of inputsNo account requiredWorks offline after first load

 What's the Child Tax Credit?+

-Up to $2,000 per qualifying child under 17 (IRC § 24).
+Up to $2,200 per qualifying child under 17 (IRC § 24, as increased by the OBBBA).
 Phases out at $200k AGI single / $400k MFJ by $50 per $1,000 of excess.
-Of the $2,000, up to $1,700 is refundable (the "Additional Child Tax Credit") meaning you can get it as a refund even if your tax owed is zero.
-The remaining $300 is non-refundable.
+Of the $2,200, up to $1,700 is refundable (the "Additional Child Tax Credit") meaning you can get it as a refund even if your tax owed is zero.
+The remainder is non-refundable.
 (Note: this calculator simplifies by treating CTC as fully credit-eligible against tax owed.)

 Why does my SE income owe more tax than W-2 income?+